zarak/terrafastai/README.md

-Script to manage the [fast.ai](https://github.com/fastai/courses) network infrastructure on AWS using Terraform.
+Script to manage the [fast.ai](https://github.com/fastai/courses) network infrastructure on an AWS VPC using Terraform.

 # Setup